rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 genitive cases, and in an extreme description of the grammar all but the dative case differentiates number of the 1SG possessum/possessa (cf. Грамматика мордовского языка 1962: 94).
-A specifically singular, singulative form, might be attested in the nominative, where, regardless of dialect, only the POSS-1SG>NOM.SG affix %Om is attested.
+A specifically singular, singulative form, might be attested in the nominative, where, regardless of dialect, only the POSS-1SG>NOM.SG affix -Om is attested.
-Elsewhere (other cases and number), there is dialect variation between the use of the affixes %ON versus %Om.
-Some dialects consistently mark all possessa with the %Om affix regardless of number or case of the possessum concerned, and hence there are writers who make no distinction at all for number in the possessa (especially speakers of the Sura and Insar dialects).
-Other dialects (especially the Alatyrʹ dialects) differentiate number in the nominative and genitive where the %Om specifically indicates singular while %ON is retained for default, i.e. nominative and genitive plural as well as other cases.
+Elsewhere (other cases and number), there is dialect variation between the use of the affixes -ON versus -Om.
+Some dialects consistently mark all possessa with the -Om affix regardless of number or case of the possessum concerned, and hence there are writers who make no distinction at all for number in the possessa (especially speakers of the Sura and Insar dialects).
+Other dialects (especially the Alatyrʹ dialects) differentiate number in the nominative and genitive where the -Om specifically indicates singular while -ON is retained for default, i.e. nominative and genitive plural as well as other cases.
 A third

 <pgNo>114</pgNo>